CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 In this task, you will be configuring the Horizontal Autoscaling for your Kubernetes service pods.

-1. Navigate back to your Windows command prompt.
+1. Navigate back to your Windows command prompt where you are logged in as Administrator, without connecting via SSH.

 1. Run the below command to configure the Horizontal autoscaling for your API Products pods.